universal-ctags/ctags/docs/contributions.rst

 If you fix a bug reported somewhere on the web, its URL should be logged, too.

-If the bug is reported in the Exuberant-ctags tracker on the SourceForge web site, log it as ``sf-bugs:N``, ``sf-patches:N``, ``sf-support-requests:N``, or ``sf-feature-requests:N``.
+If the bug is reported in the Exuberant Ctags tracker on the SourceForge web site, log it as ``sf-bugs:N``, ``sf-patches:N``, ``sf-support-requests:N``, or ``sf-feature-requests:N``.
 ``docs/tracking.rst`` also should be updated.